Livingston is a small coastal town like no other in Guatemala.

 We recommend staying at Hotel La Casa Rosada.
 The owner is incredibly friendly and helpful, the hotel feels like a tropical oasis and their dock is ideal for relaxing on.

-Top Tip: There is a really small number of accommodations in Livingston, so we recommend booking in advance.
-As much as we love to be spontaneous, you’ll risk ending up with nowhere to stay if you simply turn up.
+There are a small number of accommodations in Livingston, so I recommend booking in advance.
+As much as I love to be spontaneous, you could risk ending up with nowhere to stay if you simply turn up.

 Stay on the Rio Dulce